vsphere-tmm/Supervisor-Services/README.md

 ## NSX Management Proxy

-NSX Management Proxy is for Antrea-NSX adapter in TKG workload cluster to reach NSX manager.
-We recommend to use NSX Management Proxy when there is isolation between management network and workload network and the workloads running in TKG workload clusters cannot reach NSX manager.
+NSX Management Proxy is for Antrea-NSX adapter in Kubernetes clusters deployed by VKS to reach NSX manager.
+We recommend to use NSX Management Proxy when there is isolation between management network and workload network and the Kubernetes clusters cannot reach NSX manager.

 ### NSX Management Proxy Versions
 - For vSphere 8.0 Update 3 or later